Subscribe to our newsletter

 How long do mastectomy scars take to fade?

-No, you don't have to accept pain and discomfort as a part of your daily life after breast cancer surgery.
-There are techniques and self-care practices to break up scar tissue, minimize limitations, and heal after a mastectomy or other types of breast surgery.
+No, you don’t have to live with pain as part of your daily life after breast cancer surgery.
+There are techniques and self-care practices that can break up scar tissue, reduce limitations, and help you heal.